 The lack of a butcher means there are no custom cuts available.
 All the meat on offer will be shown in their fridge and freezers, but this is how you get some good deals on meat.

+While you may be unable to pick up your preferred cut, Aldi’s meat ensures low prices.
 If you happen to shop on Wednesday, you will be able to find some fresh meat specials.

-Where Aldi Meat Comes From
+Where Aldi Meat Comes From?

-Of course, that is far from the truth.
 Most meat sold in the Aldi’s around the US is produced and packaged in America.